Canton of Glarus: History

 According to legend, the inhabitants of the Linth Valley were converted to Christianity in the 6th century by the Irish monk Saint Fridolin, the founder of Säckingen Abbey in what is now the German state of Baden-Württemberg.
 From the 9th century, the area around Glarus was owned by Säckingen Abbey, the town of Glarus being recorded as Clarona.
-The Alemanni began to settle in the valley from the early 8th century.
-The Alemannic German language took hold only gradually, and was dominant by the 11th century.
+The Alemanni began to settle in the valley in the early 8th century.
+The Alemannic German language took hold only gradually and was dominant by the 11th century.
 By 1288, the Habsburgs had claimed all the abbey's rights.

 Glarus joined the Old Swiss Confederacy in 1352 as one of the foundational eight cantons (Acht Orte) of the period of 1353–1481.
 The first recorded Landsgemeinde of Glarus took place in 1387.
-Habsburg attempts to reconquer the valley were repelled in the Battle of Näfels of 1388.
-A banner depicting Saint Fridolin was used to rally the people of Glarus at that battle, and from that time Glarus has used the image of Saint Fridolin on its flags and in its coat of arms.
+Habsburg's attempts to reconquer the valley were repelled in the Battle of Näfels of 1388.
+A banner depicting Saint Fridolin was used to rally the people of Glarus at that battle, and from that time, Glarus has used the image of Saint Fridolin on its flags and in its coat of arms.

 The County of Werdenberg was annexed to Glarus in 1517.

-Between 1506 and 1516 the later reformer Huldrych Zwingli was priest in Glarus, but Glarus remained Catholic, and by 1564 all of Zwingli's followers were eliminated.
+Between 1506 and 1516, the later reformer Huldrych Zwingli was a priest in Glarus, but Glarus remained Catholic, and by 1564, all of Zwingli's followers were eliminated.
 This, however, did not end the struggles between the Protestants and the Catholics in the area.
 To secure peace it was decided that each party should have its own assembly (Landsgemeinde) in 1623, and at a later stage in 1683, each side was granted the right to have its own tribunals.

-Between 1798 and 1803 Glarus was part of the canton of Linth as established by Napoleon.
+Between 1798 and 1803, Glarus was part of the canton of Linth as established by Napoleon.
 In 1836 the constitution was adapted to unite the assemblies and establish a single Landsgemeinde.

 In the early 1840s, after several years of failed crops and as food became scarce, much of the canton found itself deep in poverty.
 With more workers than available jobs, emigration to the United States of America was seen as a solution.
 The Glarus Emigration Society was established in 1844, which offered loans to help residents purchase land in the New World.
 Many of the resulting emigrants went to the state of Wisconsin, where they founded the town of New Glarus.

-On May 6, 2007 Glarus became the first Swiss canton to lower the voting age to 16.
+On May 6, 2007, Glarus became the first Swiss canton to lower the voting age to 16.